CCC Policy on Providing Accessibility for Ontarians with Disabilities

 A personalized Accommodation Plan will be put in writing and kept in the employee’s personnel file.

-The privacy of the successful candidate, with regards to their disability, will be respected at all times.
+The privacy of the successful candidate, with regard to their disability, will be respected at all times.

 A specific accommodation plan will be prepared, and a copy given to the employee, and in an accessible format if requested.
 The accommodation plan will include: